RickoNoNo3/react-winbox/README.md

 isMin (): boolean // a wrapper getter for min field

 isClosed (): boolean // REACT ONLY.
-Returns true if the winbox DOM element has been closed but the React compoennt not yet.
+Returns true if the winbox DOM element has been removed but the React component not yet.

 forceUpdate (callback?: () => void): void // REACT ONLY.